jesuscnnbs/rooftop-revolution/README.md

 # hola-luz
 ```

-This project has been completed in the shortest possible time.
-It has been generated using Vue UI
+This project has been generated using Vue UI
 ```
 # Components
 ```

-The Vuetify library has been used for the components.
+The Vuetify library has been used for the styling
 ```
 ## Project setup
 ```